precice/micro-manager/docs/adaptivity.md

 ### Global adaptivity

 Each simulation is compared to all other simulations in the global domain.
 The similarity distance matrix $$ D $$ has size $$ [N_g,N_g] $$ on every compute node, where $$ N_g $$ is the global number of simulations.
-Note that one copy of the similarity distance matrix $D$ is stored on every compute node, and **not** on every rank.
+Note that one copy of the similarity distance matrix $$ D $$ is stored on every compute node, and **not** on every rank.
 We use MPI-based shared memory storage and access to store and update only one copy of the $$ D $$ matrix on every node.
-The local primary rank (lowest rank on every node) updates the $$D $$ matrix.
+The local primary rank (lowest rank on every node) updates the $$ D $$ matrix.
 This implementation enables some memory saving for large cases with global adaptivity.

 The adaptivity variant is set via the [adaptivity configuration](tooling-micro-manager-configuration.html#adaptivity).